gheenie/py-encoding-and-io/README.md

 5. Prints a list of dictionaries containing all of the table information.

+6. Write to the pizza data with a new pizza of your choosing.

+7. The cost of living has affected the price of pizza, increase the price of each pizza by _10%_.

+8. Add a new header to indicate whether the pizza is suitable for vegetarians, then fill in the information for each pizza.

 ## Cars JSON

 Create a script which reads the cars data and:

-1. Prints the `VIN` for the 2003 Dodge Intrepid.
+1. Prints the `vin` for the 2003 Dodge Intrepid.

 2. Prints the year that the Red Mercury Topaz was made.